furushchev/download-scripts/README.md

-This repository contains bash script that use __wget__ to download different parts of the dataset
+This repository contains bash scripts that use __wget__ to download different parts of the dataset

 The repository replicates the folder structure of the dataset